SCoPE VLM: Selective Context Processing for Efficient Document Navigation in Vision-Language Models: Experiments

 \subsection{Training setup for SFT and RL}

-During the SFT stage, the full SCoPE dataset is fine-tuned with the max pixel of 1,003,520 pixels with Qwen 2.5 VL 3B.
-For RL stage, we deploy EGRPO to enhance CoS capabilities with LoRA and the same max pixels of SFT stage.
-Further details about training can be found in Section ~\ref{sec:hyperparameters} from Appendix.
+During the SFT stage, we fine-tune Qwen 2.5 VL 3B on the full SCoPE dataset with a maximum of 1,003,520 pixels.
+For the RL stage, we deploy EGRPO to optimize both overall performance and navigation efficiency for Chain of Scroll.
+SCoPE VLM EGRPO is trained with LoRA~\cite{hu2021loralowrankadaptationlarge} for 2,500 steps using the same maximum pixel setting as the SFT stage.
+Further details can be found in Section~\ref{sec:hyperparameters} of the appendix.